About Stormwater Management

 MS4 General Permit and Stormwater Program Plan

 Per the Municipal Separate Storm Sewer System (MS4) General Permit and Coverage Letter effective November 2018 - October 2023 issued under the Virginia Pollution Discharge Elimination System (VPDES) regulations, the City is required to control stormwater pollution to the maximum extent practicable and to develop a MS4 Program Plan.
-Under previous permit cycles, the City’s initial plan was developed in 2003, was revised in 2008 and 2013, and is currently under revision with a anticipated completion date of May 2019.
+Under previous permit cycles, the City’s initial plan was developed in 2003 and was revised in 2008, 2013, and 2019.
 The permit contains Six Minimum Control Measures (MCMs):

 - MCM 1: Public Education and Outreach